turingschool/backend-curriculum-site/module2/lessons/many_to_many.md

 end
 ```

 In the setup portion of the test, we are creating the relationships in a couple different ways.
 Normally, you would want to be more consistent with your syntax, but in this case we want to show a couple different ways to create relationships.
-Take a minute to digest all these different strategies.
+Take a minute to review all these different strategies.

 In the assertion portion of the test, we want to use the `within` as much as possible to identify specific songs and playlists.